Prag8855/aab/content/guides/german-health-insurance.md

 - **If you move to Germany**, travel health insurance is not valid.
 You must get public, private or expat health insurance.
 - **If you live in Germany**, travel health insurance covers medical emergencies when you when you travel to other countries.
 It costs around €40 per year.[^78] If you have [private health insurance](/glossary/private%20Krankenversicherung), it usually includes travel insurance.

-You can get travel insurance from [Feather](/out/feather-travel), [Envivas](https://www.envivas.de/en/insurance/travelling-abroad) or [Allianz](https://www.allianzdirect.de/reiseversicherung/).
+You can get travel health insurance from [Feather](/out/feather-travel), [Envivas](https://www.envivas.de/en/insurance/travelling-abroad) or [Allianz](https://www.allianzdirect.de/reiseversicherung/).
 Your [private health insurance](/glossary/private%20Krankenversicherung) might include travel insurance.
 Some banks accounts like [N26 Metal](/out/n26-metal) include travel insurance.

 ### Insurance from other EU countries